openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 For non-normative examples of request and response, see section 11.6 in [@OpenID4VP].

-Note to the editors: need to sort out Credential Issuer's client_id with Wallet and potentially add example with `wallet_issuer` and `user_hint`
+Note to the editors: need to sort out Credential Issuer's client_id with Wallet and potentially add example with `wallet_issuer` and `user_hint`.

+### Wallet Metadata Management {#wallet-metadata-management}

+This specification defines the following values for the `client_id_scheme` parameter, followed by the examples where applicable:

+* `pre-registered`: This value represents the [@!RFC6749] default behavior, i.e., the Client Identifier needs to be known to the Wallet in advance of the Authorization Request.
+The Verifier metadata is obtained using [@!RFC7591] or through out-of-band mechanisms.
+* `wallet-instance-attestation`:

 ## Successful Authorization Response